 In the field of warehouse management, there are several modern methods and techniques to improve the efficiency of storage inside warehouses, relying on advanced technologies and effective planning to ensure optimal use of space and cost reduction, including:

-• Mobile Shelving: This is an advanced storage style that helps increase storage capacity by removing permanent aisles and using independent units mounted on floor rails to move shelves via electric or hydraulic motors, contributing to saving up to 50% of storage space compared to traditional methods.
+Mobile shelving is an advanced storage system that helps increase storage capacity by removing permanent aisles and using independent units mounted on floor rails to move shelves via electric or hydraulic motors, contributing to saving up to 50% of storage space compared to traditional methods.

-• Multi-Tier Racking: This is an innovative storage style that allows for the effective use of vertical spaces in the warehouse, increasing storage capacity without the need to expand the floor area.
+Multi-tier racking is a storage system that allows for the effective use of vertical spaces in the warehouse, increasing storage capacity without the need to expand the floor area.

 What are Warehouse Management Systems (WMS) and their benefits?